 Blue-grey in colour, peregrine falcons have white faces, black moustache, and a speckled chest.
 They can be seen at appropriate sites throughout Scotland all year round.

 The smallest of Scotland’s grouse species, the ptarmigan breeds on high mountain peaks, though may move to forest edges in extreme cold weather.
 These Scottish birds are game birds, and eat shoots, leaves, leaf buds, berries and insects.

-In summer, they are mottled grey, brown and black, with white undersides and wings.
+The Scottish ptarmigan are seasonally camouflaged; in summer, they are mottled grey, brown and black, with white undersides and wings.
 In the winter, however, they change their plumage, and are entirely white except for their blackish tails and eye patches.

 The clowns of the bird world, puffins are a commonly recognised and beloved species that can be found at a number of sites in Scotland.
 They nest underground in burrows on coastal nesting sites, and make distinctive chortling noises.

 Baby puffins are sometimes cutely referred to as pufflings.
 There are plenty of places to enjoy puffin encounters in Scotland – one great puffin site, for example, is the Isle of Staffa.

 The rook is a common site in Scotland, and yet often overlooked.
 Rooks are common members of the corvid family, and are far more interesting than they may at first seem.
 Rooks gather in large crowds, and are a particularly sociable species.
 If you see more than a couple of ‘crows’ gathered together, they are likely to be rooks.